jgfranco/formation/PM course/Foundations of Project Management/module 3.md

 Iterative: means some of the pahses and tasks will overlap or happen at the same time that other tasks are being worked on. (produce a new tv show)

 ## Waterfall
-- originates in the 70s
+- originates in the 70s, from traditional engineering and manufacturing
 - sequential order of phases
 - it has a linear approach
-- Comes from traditional engineering and manufacturing

 - use it when tasks are dependent on other tasks
 - use it when you are not expecting to much changes along the project